 - December: 94 mm

-As you can see, there’s the possibility of rain in Phuket year-round, though the vast majority falls during the “wet season” from May to October.
+As you can see, rain is possible in Phuket year-round, though the vast majority falls during the “wet season” from May to October.
+The latter months receive heavier rainfall than the ‘peak summer months’ June to August.

 Humidity in Phuket

-It’s important to look at humidity in Phuket alongside rainfall.
-Humidity is a measure of how much moisture or water vapour is in the air.
+It’s important to consider humidity in Phuket alongside rainfall.
+Humidity measures how much moisture or water vapour is in the air.
 It tells us how “sticky” or “damp” the air feels.
-When the humidity is high, the air contains a lot of water vapour, and it can feel muggy and uncomfortable.
+When humidity is high, the air contains a lot of water vapour, and it can feel muggy and uncomfortable.

 Here’s how Phuket’s humidity varies throughout the year: